Our customer service will be closed from 11:30 AM on August 27, 2024.

 4. Transfers to countries outside the EU/EEA

-Sund & Bælt transfers personal data to both data processors and sub-processors established respectively within and outside the EU/EEA.
-In cases of transfer of personal data to data processors and/or sub-processors outside the EU/EEA, Sund & Bælt ensures that such transfer is made on a legal basis in accordance with the data protection legislation in force at all times.
-You can get further information about the basis for specific transfers by contacting Sund & Bælt.
+We transfer personal data to both data processors and sub-processors established inside and outside the EU/EEA.
+In cases where personal data is transferred to data processors and/or sub-processors outside the EU/EEA, we ensure a lawful transfer basis in accordance with the applicable data protection legislation at any time.
+You can obtain further information about the specific transfer basis by contacting info@miljoezoner.dk.

-If Sund & Bælt processes personal data about you, you have the right to request insight, correction and deletion of your personal data, as well as the right to object to the processing of your personal data and to have the processing of the personal data restricted.
+When Sund & Bælt processes personal data about you, you have the right to request access, rectification, and deletion of your personal data, as well as the right to object to the processing of your personal data and to have the processing of your personal data restricted.

-If the processing of the personal data is based on consent, you have the right to revoke the consent at any time.
-Revocation will not affect the legality of the processing carried out prior to the revocation of consent.
+If the processing of personal data is based on consent, you have the right to withdraw consent at any time.
+Withdrawal will not affect the legality of the processing carried out before the withdrawal of consent.

-You also have the right to receive the personal data that you have submitted yourself in a structured, commonly used and machine-readable format (data portability).
+You also have the right to receive the personal data you have provided in a structured, commonly used, and machine-readable format (data portability).

-Conditions or limitations to these rights may apply.
-It is therefore not certain that you, for example, have the right to data portability in a particular case, depending on the specific processing circumstances.
-Nor is it, as an example, always possible to comply with a deletion request if Sund & Bælt has a legitimate reason to store the personal data.
+There may be conditions or limitations to these rights.
+Therefore, it is not certain that you, for example, have the right to data portability in a particular case – this depends on the specific circumstances of the processing activities.
+For instance, it is also not always possible to comply with a request for deletion if we have a legitimate reason to store the personal data.

 Language: English